Scroll to see more pictures from our villages in Tanzania.

 “This experience was a true eye opener!
 Life in this village community was so authentic and on our very first day we got straight into living with the local mamas.
 Spending our days with local people and children was so fascinating and we were so pleased that tourism was not to be seen anywhere except on the beach.
 Nearly no one spoke English but still the entire village community really did their best to communicate with us and our poor swahili.
 We went dolphin swimming with the boys of the family, fishing with the father, washed our laundry with local mamas, played Finnish board games with our host family and prepared and ate dinner together with the family.
 We edited as many travel vlogs of our stay in this village as we could, because we really enjoyed every minute of our stay in Kizimkazi!
 We definitely recommend this village community to anyone who wants to experience how real locals live in Zanzibar.”

-Titta and thomas, Finland, stayed in Kizimkazi september 2016
+Titta & Thomas, Finland, stayed in Kizimkazi village in Zanzibar

 "I am a teacher at Aalto University and stayed four nights in Kigamboni with two other students at one host family's home.
 When 4 other students were distributed to two other families.
 The stay with our host, Mama Hariet gave us yet another perspective on how people live in Tanzania and Dar es Salaam more specifically.
 Food was super good, we discovered some dishes we had never eaten before, we were taught how to wash our clothes by hand, got invited to Mama Hariet's sister and brother for dinner and drinks.
 All in all we felt like we made some great new friends, the feeling of belonging growing alongside!
 I now miss Kigamboni and its generous people!
 This last journey was probably my best so far (7 times in DSM since 2013).
 Thank you Duara for enabling rich encounters, Rashid for your help and Mama Hariet for your home!"